History-Register Automata: Weakening HRAs

 \section{Weakening HRAs}

-The complexity of HRAs is too high for practical verification purposes.
-For example, deciding emptiness requires complexity which is not primitive recursive.
-It is therefore useful to seek for restrictions thereof which allow us to express meaningful properties and, at the same time, remain at feasible complexity.
-As the complexity of HRAs stems from the fact that they can simulate computations of R-VASSs, our strategy for producing weakenings is to restrict the functionalities of the corresponding R-VASSs.
+Since the complexity of HRAs is substantially high, e.g.~for deciding emptiness, it is useful to seek for restrictions thereof which allow us to trade expressiveness for efficiency.
+As the encountered complexity stems from the fact that HRAs can simulate computations of R-VASSs, our strategy for producing weakenings is to restrict the functionalities of the corresponding R-VASSs.
 We follow two directions:

-\begin{itemize} \item[(a)] We remove reset transitions.
-This corresponds to removing counter transfers and resets and drops the complexity of control-state reachability to exponential space. \cutout{\item[(b)] We restrict the way names can be removed.
-In particular, an individual name cannot be removed from its place, unless a reset occurs.
-In R-VASSs, this corresponds to disallowing decreasing counters.
-We show that it leads to polynomial space complexity.} \item[(b)] We restrict the number of histories to just one.
+\begin{enumerate}[label=\({\alph*}] \item We remove reset transitions.
+This corresponds to removing counter transfers and resets and drops the complexity of control-state reachability to exponential space. \item We restrict the number of histories to just one.
 We thus obtain polynomial space complexity as the corresponding counter machines are simply one-counter automata.
-This kind of restriction is also a natural extension of FRAs with history resets. \end{itemize} Observe that each of the aspects of HRAs targeted above correspond to the distinctive features (a,b) we identified in the Introduction, witnessed by the languages $\LL_1$ and $\LL_2$ respectively.
+This kind of restriction is also a natural extension of FRAs with history resets. \end{enumerate} Observe that each of the aspects of HRAs targeted above corresponds to features (1,2) we identified in the Introduction, witnessed by the languages $\LL_1$ and $\LL_2$ respectively.
 We shall see that each restriction leads to losing the corresponding language.

-Our analysis on emptiness for general HRAs from Section~\ref{sec:empty} is not applicable to these weaker machines as we now need to take registers into account: the simulation of registers by histories is either not possible or not practical for deriving satisfactory bounds.
-A direct analysis is therefore necessary.

-Solving emptiness for each of the weaker versions of HRAs will involve reduction to the name-free algorithmic setting of a counter machine.
-In both cases, the reduction shall follow the same concept of simulating computations with names \emph{symbolically}.
-We present the method in full rigour in Appendix~\ref{sec:symbolic} and specialise it for each of the weaker HRAs.